 The Duo ballot marking device allows voters to mark choices on a touchscreen display.
 After voters are finished marking all their preferred choices, the device presents a “review page” that allows voters to double-check their choices on their ballot.
 (And if voters skip any contests, the screen indicates “No selection.”)
 After voters have had the opportunity to review all choices on the summary page, voters select “Print Ballot,” which causes the integrated thermal printer to generate a summary paper record of the voter’s choices.
 Verity Duo does not have scanning or tabulating capabilities; it is a marking device only.
 Accordingly, once Duo prints a paper record, the voter must insert it into a separate Verity Scan device to cast their vote.

-Although Verity Duo prints “summary” paper records, which only show voter’s choices (like many other ballot marking devices), Duo is unique in one important regard: Verity does not encode voter choices in QR codes, and the system does not use QR codes to tabulate votes; instead, to tabulate voter choices, Verity Scan devices use Optical Character Recognition (OCR) to interpret the same human-readable text that the voter can verify, directly from the page.
+Although Verity Duo prints “summary” paper records, which only show voter’s choices (like many other ballot marking devices), Verity Duo does not encode voter choices in QR codes and the system does not use QR codes to tabulate votes; instead, to tabulate voter choices, Verity Scan devices use Optical Character Recognition (OCR) to interpret the same human-readable text that the voter can verify, directly from the page.

 Verity Duo can also be configured with additional accessible features for voters with disabilities.
 Duo supports accessible voting through an optional tethered/attached Audio-Tactile Interface (ATI), which is a “game controller” style console that includes a rotary wheel to move through the ballot, a select button to mark choices, and other tactile navigation buttons.
 The ATI can also support headphones for voters who are blind or visually impaired, or paddles or sip-and-puff devices for voters with dexterity impairments.